treangenlab/radmicrobes/session2/README.md

 ## <a name ="first">Installation</a>

+**NOTE**: The following includes installation instructions for a general machine, although if you have successfully run the commands above under "Run this during lunch", you should have parsnp installed already so you do _not_ need to run these.

-Have ParSNP installed.
-Parsnpcan be run on macOS / linux
+Parsnp can be run on macOS / linux using the following commands:

 1)Download & install Parsnp on MacOS